Her Campus Logo Her Campus Logo

 Even though the 40 days are up, I still go out bare-faced.
 I’m so glad that I chose to go on this journey.
 My self-confidence went up a lot.
 Yes, I think it’s okay to wear makeup.
 It’s also okay if your face isn’t beat and your lashes aren’t done all the time.
 Makeup is not a completion.
 It is an addition to the beauty you already have.
 You should never feel less than whole when you don’t have it on your face.
 You are beautiful just the way you are.

-Melinda is a first year student at the University of Virginia.
-She intends to major in Biochemistry on the pre-med track.
+Melinda is a second year student at the University of Virginia.
+She intends to major in biology on the pre-med track.
 Beyond academics, she contributes to UVA's Her Campus chapter as part of the writing, TikTok, and Twitter teams.
-Outside of Her Campus, Melinda is a proud member of the Organization of African Students, Black Student Alliance, Black Girls United, and PENSA Melinda's enjoys various pursuits.
-In her free time, she writes poetry, vlogs, edits, works out, and explores fashion.
+Outside of Her Campus, Melinda is the founder of Black Girls United and a proud member of the Organization of African Students, Black Student Alliance, and PENSA Melinda's enjoys various pursuits.
+In her free time, she writes poetry, vlogs, works out, and explores fashion.